 Almost anyone involved in bodybuilding and fitness has heard of creatine before.
 Whether they have used it themselves personally or have just heard others in the gym talking about it, there tends to be a great deal of confusion surrounding creatine.

 When do I take it?
 How should I take it?
 Is a loading phase necessary?
 Is it okay to use while dieting?
 What about creatine and women?
 Are they going to see any benefits or is it just a waste of money for female lifters?
+How do I calculate my creatine dosage?
 Let's try and clear up some of that confusion.

 How To Take Creatine